the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 ## Creating an environment for self-paced contributions

 We acknowledge that everyone prefer different setting to work effectively and attentively.
-Therefore we create environment for self-paced contributions to _The Turing Way_ project.
+Therefore we create an environment for self-paced contributions to _The Turing Way_ project.

 Some recommendation to achieve that is by managing space by:
 - offering a separate space for open discussion for people who work better by discussing their ideas out loud.